-f.
-Applicable state and local regulations.

-g.
-Differences in federal/state requirements where they apply and the effects, if any, on public and nonpublic schools.

-13. Field trip:

-a.
-To include a field exercise including a walk-through inspection.

-b.
-On-site discussion on of information gathering and determination of sampling locations.

-c.
-On-site practice in physical assessment.

-d.
-Classroom discussion of field exercise.
+- f.
+Applicable state and local regulations. - g.
+Differences in federal/state requirements where they apply and the effects, if any, on public and nonpublic schools. - 13.
+Field trip: - a.
+To include a field exercise including a walk-through inspection. - b.
+On-site discussion en of information gathering and determination of sampling locations. - c.
+On-site practice in physical assessment. - d.
+Classroom discussion of field exercise. - 14.
+Course review.
+A review of key aspects of the training course. - § 9.8. § 12.8.
+Examinations.